IsmaelTrentin/Wapu/README.md

 import { Wapu } from 'wapu';
 ```

-To fetch a character, use the fetch( id ) method.
+To fetch a character, use the `fetch(id:number)` method.
 The id is the My Anime List ID,
 you can find it in the URL when you visit che character page on the website.

 ```typescript